Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Inverse Parameter Estimation Methodology

+{where subscripts $i$ and $j$ denote the full-field data and they refer to pixel $i \in \{1,\dots,I\}$ and frame $j\in\{1,\dots,J\}$, respectively (see Fig.~\ref{fig:full_field_data}); $A_i$ is the pixel area; $w$ as before is the sample thickness.}

+{The stress/plastic work calculation presented above in terms of the kinematic quantities is similar to that commonly used in the Virtual Fields Method (VFM) \cite{rossi2020approximated,jones2018parameter}.
+With respect to the incremental friction work $dW_{friction}$, since the gradients in the displacement along the wedge contact are small, it can be written as:

+where $V_f$ is the chip velocity parallel to the wedge face and $F_f$ is the tangential friction force parallel to the wedge face given by $F_f$ ($= F_c \sin \alpha + F_t \cos \alpha$); here, $F_c$ and $F_t$ are the experimentally measured force components acting parallel and perpendicular to the prescribed $V_0$ direction.
+Similarly, the total incremental work reduces to:
-In order to measure the closeness of fit between predicted and measured work, we use the sum of squared residuals (SSR), one of the most widely adopted metrics of discrepancy in regression analysis.
-The parameter estimates are then obtained by minimizing the SSR (evaluated over $J$ time instances or frames), which leads to the following optimization problem:

-It should be noted that our parameter estimation approach, although similar in some aspects to the Virtual Fields Method (VFM) \cite{pierron2012virtual}, does not require the user to choose an ``artificial’’ virtual velocity field.
-Therefore, all the individual work components that appear in Eq.~\eqref{eq:deterministic} have a direct physical significance and interpretation.
+Since information about all the velocity and force terms in Eqs.~\ref{eq:friction_work} and \ref{eq:total_work} is available from the PIV and force measurements, an experimental measure of the incremental plastic work may be obtained:} { where $\Delta t$ is the inter-frame time between two consecutive image frames.
+The objective now is to determine the constitutive model parameter values $\boldsymbol{x}$ that, for every pair of consecutive frames ($j$ and $j+1$), leads to a predicted plastic work (Eq.~\ref{eq:predicted_work}) that matches closely with the experimentally measured plastic work (Eq.~\ref{eq:measured_work}).
+In order to measure the closeness of fit between predicted and measured plastic work, we use the sum of squared residuals (SSR), one of the most widely adopted metrics of discrepancy in regression analysis.
+The parameter estimates are then obtained by minimizing the SSR (evaluated over $J$ time instances or frames), which leads to the following optimization problem:} { It should be noted that our parameter estimation approach, although similar in some aspects to the VFM \cite{pierron2012virtual}, does not require the user to choose an ``artificial’’ virtual velocity field.}

 The optimization problem in Eq.~\eqref{eq:deterministic} is an unconstrained nonlinear (not necessarily convex) programming problem.
 In order to solve the above optimization problem, we utilize a family of Newton-based solution approaches that are specifically tailored to handle different constitutive laws.
-The choice of Newton-based algorithms is motivated by their attractive features such as the superior (quadratic) rate of convergence and minimal input parameters when compared to other algorithms like Nelder-Mead or simulation-based algorithms \cite{NocedalSpringer}.
-We start with an initial guess for the parameters and iteratively update the parameter guesses so that the objective function is minimized.
+The choice of Newton-based algorithms is motivated by their attractive features, such as the superior (quadratic) rate of convergence and minimal input parameters when compared to other algorithms like Nelder-Mead or simulation-based algorithms \cite{NocedalSpringer}.
+For the classical Newton's method, we start with an initial guess for the parameters and iteratively update the parameter guesses so that the objective function is minimized.
 The algorithm, in general, follows the following parameter sequence: